hslatman/fibago/README.md

 ### Cache Invalidation

-The clien will invalidate results that are older than 24 hours by default.
+The client will invalidate results that are older than 24 hours by default.
-The cached response will only be cleared when
-This setting can be configured using the WithCacheTimeInSeconds CacheModifier when initializing the Client.
+The number of seconds that a cached response is considered valid can be configured using the WithCacheTimeInSeconds CacheModifier when initializing the Client.
+A cached response will only be cleared when an actual request with the same cache key is being performed, so some data may become stale and remain dormant.
+This client currently doesn't offer a way for cleaning up the stale data, but might do so in the (near) future.

 ## Logging